RackManage/agent/README.md

 ## Automated Builds

 The agent is built and distributed automatically through CircleCI.
-The build process is defined in the `.circleci/config.yml` file and is triggered by pushing to the `main` branch.
-Commits with a tag will push the agent to the `stable` release channel, while commits without a tag will push the agent to the `beta` release channel.
-The apt repository does not support release channels and will only be updated with a stable release.
+The build process is defined in the `.circleci/config.yml` file and is triggered by pushing tags to the repository.
+Pushing tags will trigger builds to the `stable` release channel.

 Manual builds can be triggered in CircleCI by running `Trigger Pipeline` on the `main` branch with the `channel` parameter set to the desired release channel (`stable` or `beta`).
+Beta builds will not update the apt repository as it does not support release channels.

+Beta releases are not run automatically due to the cost of MacOS builds.
+To run a beta build, you must manually trigger the build in CircleCI.

 Version numbers are pulled from the `package.json` file and are used to publish to Cloudflare R2 / the CLI `update` command.
 Git version tags are ignored in the build process and are for reference only.